mariovyord/schmoo-social/README.md

 **Pages:**
 - [x] Home page with all posts
-- [x] Profile page with all posts by current user
+- [x] Profile page with all posts by the current user
 - [x] Favourites page with all posts liked by the current user
 - [x] Settings page
 - [x] Details page with selected user post and comments